Stability of Accuracy for the Training of DNNs Via the Uniform Doubling Condition: Main results and numerical implementation

 \subsection{Interpretation of the constant $C_2$}

 We would like the constant $C_2$ to be small so that accuracy is high.
 To make $C_2$ small, we need to understand how the different parameters in the equation affect its value.
 Let's analyze each part of the equation: \begin{enumerate} \item $\log(1+(K-1)e^{-\eta})$: To minimize this term, we want $\eta$ to be large, because when $\eta$ is large, $e^{-\eta}$ approaches $0$, and the term inside the logarithm approaches $1$, leading to a smaller value of the logarithm.
+The connection between $\eta$ and the uniform doubling condition is given in the condition \eqref{eq:explicit_constants_2_main_theorem}:

-\item $\log(1+(K-1)e^{-(\frac{\eta}{\kappa})})\delta_0$: We want $\delta_0$ to be small to minimize this term since it is multiplied by the whole expression.
-Additionally, having a large $\eta$ will also help in making this term small for the same reasons explained in point 1.
+This means that we want $\beta$, from the doubling condition, to be large.
+That is, we want the widths of the slabs which satisfy the doubling condition to be as large as possible. \item $\log(1+(K-1)e^{-(\frac{\eta}{\kappa})})\delta_0$: We want $\delta_0$ to be small to minimize this term since it is multiplied by the whole expression.
+Additionally, having a large $\eta$ will also help in making this term small for the same reasons explained in point (1).